 6. What if an employee has more than one job?

 If an employee has more than one employer they can be furloughed for each job.
 Each job is separate, and the cap applies to each employer individually.

 7. Does the employer continue to be liable for Employer National Insurance and pension contributions?

 Under the new extended scheme, and indeed since August 2020, all employers remain liable for associated Employer National Insurance contributions and minimum automatic enrolment employer pension contributions on behalf of their furloughed employees.
 These costs cannot be recovered as part of the claim.

 If an employer chooses to top-up their employees’ salary in addition to the grant, employers National Insurance Contributions and automatic enrolment contribution on any additional top-up salary will not be funded through this scheme.
 Nor will any voluntary automatic enrolment contributions above the minimum mandatory employer contribution of 3% of income above the lower limit of qualifying earnings.

-The employers will be responsible for paying ER NICs and pension contributions associated with any hours worked by furloughed employees once this flexibility is introduced into the scheme in July 2020.
+The employers are responsible for paying ER NICs and pension contributions associated with any hours worked by furloughed employees following the introduction of flexibility into the scheme in July 2020.

-The employer will be required to pay ER NICs and pension contributions for furloughed employees from August 2020.
+The employer is required to pay ER NICs and pension contributions for furloughed employees from August 2020.